OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 ## History

 Believe it or not, my catalyst for these insights was the single word "[consumer](https://www.youtube.com/watch?v=4VfeuITmNUk)."
-(Later, I realized we "[consumerized](https://bra.in/2joMDY)" almost every aspect of our lives.)

 [Somehow](https://wiki.openglobalmind.com/projects/jerry's_nuggets/my_story_of_trust), over the past multiple decades (and centuries), we lost faith in humans.
 Then we designed most of our institutions as if everyone was a bad actor.
 (The "we" I mean is complex, and involves many different actors at many different times, collectively designing, tweaking and implementing the major systems we use every day, from education to transportation, elections, publishing and entertainment.)

 What's worse, we adapted.
 We got used to it.
 We take mistrust completely for granted now.
 We've normalized it so thoroughly that mistrust is our default setting and [[The 2 Oh Shit!s|we're startled]] when that setting switches.
+(Years later, I realized that we "[consumerized](https://bra.in/2joMDY)" almost every aspect of our lives.)

 This wasn't always so.
 Long ago, we figured out [[We Used to Know How to Live in Community on the Commons|how to live in community, on the Commons]].
 It was hard-won wisdom, and we've forgotten most of it.